 The Creation of the Traveling Gingerbread

-In Tokyo, we laughed every time we saw someone talking on their large, animated phone case.
+In Tokyo, we smiled every time we saw someone talking on their large, animated phone case.
 We had to buy one.
 Having an obsolete IPhone 5, the selection was limited.
 We purchased a gingerbread off a neglected rack in Shinjuku, Tokyo and The Traveling Gingerbread was born.
-You can purchase your own adorable gingerbread friend here!
+You can purchase your own gingerbread friend here!